tape-testing/tape/readme.markdown

 If you forget to `t.plan()` out how many assertions you are going to run and you don't call `t.end()` explicitly, your test will hang.

+## test.skip(name, cb)

+Generate a new test that will be skipped over.

 ## t.plan(n)

 Declare that `n` assertions should be run. `t.end()` will be called